 I have spent a ridiculous amount of hours researching these things at 15 major league ballparks.
 I’ve learned a little bit, especially about saving money.

 Besides, I’m a fan who likes to travel to see baseball too.
 Before I started doing this, I wasted a LOT of money seeing live baseball…in Philly, in Baltimore, and on every ballpark road trip I went on.
-Today I not only spend much less than I used to for live baseball, I’m happy to help friends and family do it too.
+Today I not only spend much less than I used to–even adjusted for inflation!–for live baseball, I’m happy to help friends and family…and you…do it too.

 “I live in NJ and recently planned a trip to see an Orioles game for my husband’s birthday…I used the E-Guide for everything from buying tickets to prepaid parking.
 I especially loved the Tightwad Tips.
 We had a blast!

 This is a great guide and I will be using Ballpark E-Guides next year for my trip to Boston and Fenway Park!”